vivekmishra5699/legal_connect/README.md

 ---

-**LegalQA** is a comprehensive platform connecting users with legal questions to verified legal professionals and AI-powered guidance.
+**Legal_Connect** is a comprehensive platform connecting users with legal questions to verified legal professionals and AI-powered guidance.
 The platform facilitates community discussions around legal topics, provides AI insights, and enables direct communication between users and lawyers.

 ---